This article was updated on September 19, 2018.

 Before you can outperform your competitors, you have to know what you're up against.
 List out the most successful similar companies in your area and perform a competitive analysis.
-Take a look at the types of products, prices and special discounts these companies offer, as well as their target markets, number of employees and customer reviews.
+Take a look at the types of products, prices and special discounts these businesses offer, as well as their target markets, number of employees and customer reviews.

 Focus on Your Strengths

 Based on your research, you should determine what you do best compared to your competitors.
 A business can typically stand out in at least one of three main areas: price, quality or speed.
 When reaching out to customers, focus on your strengths.
 Making overarching promises that you're the best at everything can come off as insincere.
 Emphasize that you know your local area much better than larger businesses with locations in multiple regions, and that you have more time to get to establish a personal relationship with your customers.